Categories

 }

-After loading the code, type pcd and hit TAB to see completion of all sub directories.
-Hit ENTER to jump to a project.
-It will also complete one level into a single project as second argument.
-Lastly pcd .. will jump up to the project root directory, if inside a git repository.
+After loading the code, type pcd and hit TAB to see completion of all project directories.
+Hit ENTER to jump to a selected project.
+It will also complete into a project sub-directory as optional second argument.
+To jump up to a project root directory you can use pcd .. – this works if it is a git repository.
+You can combine it with a second arg to drill into another directory tree of the same project.
+Lastly, you can use the option -p to use pushd instead cd when changing directory.

 Screencast which shows how the pcd command works.